corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 separation of Doorman and the Network Map Service is that when a node submits its NodeInfo to a Network Map Service, the Network Map Service needs to communicate with the Doorman service as it can no longer do the direct lookup of a node’s private network membership from within the Doorman database.
-This is facilitated via a new internal *ENM server* that lives within each ENM service.
+This is facilitated via a new internal *ENM server* that lives within each CENM service.

-In case of a deployment scenario involving ENM upgrade from version prior to 0.3, the configuration file for the The Network Map Service can be automatically upgraded using the configuration upgrade tool or the `--config-is-old` flag.
+In case of a deployment scenario involving CENM upgrade from version prior to 0.3, the configuration file for the The Network Map Service can be automatically upgraded using the configuration upgrade tool or the `--config-is-old` flag.
 In the case of the Network Map Service, the configuration parameters `privateNetworkAutoEnrolment` and `checkRevocation` are defaulted to false, therefore switching this behaviour off.
 This is because the exact endpoints for the Doorman